flameshot-org/translation-instruction/README.md

 ## How to contribute
 * Translate.
-* Send a pull request.
+* Send a pull request to [repo](https://github.com/lupoDharkael/flameshot).
-   * If you don't know how to send a pull request, [create an issue](https://github.com/flameshotapp/translations/issues) and tell me where I can download your translation.
+   * If you don't know how to send a pull request, [create an issue](https://github.com/flameshotapp/translation-instruction/issues) and tell me where I can download your translation.
 * Your translation will be included in the next version of Flameshot.

 ## Status